EXPLORE THE NIGHTLIFE

 One of the best ways to learn vocabulary is to go to a supermarket, an outdoor market, a fair, or any other type of shopping expedition.
 I guarantee that you’ll learn new vocabulary with each outing.
-Buenos Aires has a ton of open air markets where you can buy everything from fresh produce, to house products, to clothing.
-These places usually aren’t serve yourself, which means that you’ll have to practice your newfound vocabulary right then and there.
+Buenos Aires has a ton of open-air markets where you can buy everything from fresh produce to house products, to clothing.
+These places usually don’t serve yourself, which means that you’ll have to practice your newfound vocabulary right then and there.

 San Telmo outdoor produce market on Saturdays and San Telmo Fair on Sundays (bonus if you try bargaining in Spanish).

 JOIN A CLUB

 Buenos Aires has many different options for clubs and sports teams around the city.
 Some are free and some you just have to pay a small monthly, weekly, or one-time fee to join.
 There is a range of activities and you can get involved in anything from a club soccer team, a Saturday morning aerobics class, or a photography club.
 These clubs are great opportunities to meet porteños as well as practice your Spanish.
 There are also conversation clubs and meetups where people get together to practice Spanish.

 BA Ciudad (http://www.buenosaires.gob.ar/) is a great resource.
 They offer a range of free classes throughout the city for all age groups.